s-vigneshwaran/Revisiting-The-Classics/README.md

 # Revisiting The Classics: A Study on Identifying and Rectifying Gender Stereotypes in Rhymes and Poems

-Our research paper titled "Revisiting The Classics: A Study on Identifying and Rectifying Gender Stereotypes in Rhymes and Poems" delves into a thorough examination of gender biases within classical literature, specifically focusing on rhymes and poems.
+Our research paper titled "Revisiting The Classics: A Study on Identifying and Rectifying Gender Stereotypes in Rhymes and Poems" is a thorough examination of gender biases within classical literature, specifically focusing on rhymes and poems.
 The primary objective of the study is to identify and address these identified stereotypes using a Large Language Model (LLM).

 ## Datset Curation

 We analyzed poems and rhymes aimed at children and adolescents to see how often they contain gender stereotypes.
-For this task, a diverse collection of children's rhymes and poetry suitable for adolescents were curated from various sources, including works by renowned poets like [Shakespeare](https://nosweatshakespeare.com/sonnets/), [Frost](https://www.robertfrost.org/poems.jsp), etc, as well as popular compilations such as [Mother Goose](https://allpoetry.com/Mother-Goose).
+For this task, a diverse collection of children's rhymes and poetry suitable for adolescents was curated from various sources, including works by renowned poets like [Shakespeare](https://nosweatshakespeare.com/sonnets/), [Frost](https://www.robertfrost.org/poems.jsp), etc, as well as popular compilations such as [Mother Goose](https://allpoetry.com/Mother-Goose).
 This dataset was thoughtfully selected to encompass a range of styles, themes, and cultural backgrounds, with valuable insights from experts in Literature and Education.
 Employing a two-phase annotation approach, annotators established clear annotation guidelines and labelled the dataset.
 Additionally, the inclusion of translated poems from multiple languages enriched the dataset, making it a comprehensive resource for analysis and further research.

 ### Dataset Statistics